qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

   b.ramp(amp=0.3, duration=9, qe="qe1")
 ```

-This context manager does not return any output, its execution results in an edition of the configuration file provided as input to add an operation to all quantum elements involved in the commands inserted in the baking, an associated pulse, and finally an associated waveform that contains the operations indicated in the context manager, and has the property of being appropriately sorted such that a QUA program can execute such sample in one play command, instead of having to run different commands that would not correspond to the criteria mentioned above for sample length.
-The baking also carries advantages for an efficient program memory management, in the sense that there are less commands and different samples to be stored in memory to execute the program.
+This context manager does not return any output, its execution results in an edition of the configuration file provided as input to add:
+- an operation for each quantum element involved within the baking context manager
+- an associated pulse
+- an associated waveform (set of 2 waveforms for a mixedInputs quantum element) containing  sample(s) issued from concatenation of operations indicated in the context manager.

+The baking also carries advantages for an efficient program memory management,
+in the sense that there are less commands and different samples to be stored in memory to execute the program.

 # **How can I add operations inside the baking context manager?**